Getting started

 const result = readConfig("config.json");

-, you'll see exactly what the outcome of the function can be.
+If you look at the final result, you'll see exactly what the outcome of the function can be.
 And while technically the above code is correct, it is very verbose.
 Luckily, the library provides a way to make this code more concise.

-Adding the Result.try
+Adding the Result.try helper

 function readConfig(filePath: string) {